hello-robot/stretch_ros/stretch_calibration/README.md

    `roslaunch stretch_calibration simple_test_head_calibration.launch`

    Use RViz to visually inspect the calibrated model.
 The robot's 3D body model should look similar to the structure of your robot.

-   You can then use RViz to see how well the robot's 3D body model matches point clouds from the 3D camera.
-While visualizing the 3D model and point clouds in RViz, you can use keyboard commands in the terminal to move the head around, the lift up and down, and the arm in and out.

-   A good calibration should result in a close correspondence between the robot's 3D body model and the point cloud throughout the ranges of motion for the head, lift, and arm.
-You may notice higher error when the head is looking upward due to challenges associated with head tilt backlash.
-You might also notice higher error when the arm is fully extended, since small angular errors can result in larger positional errors at the robot's wrist.

-1. Revert to the previous head calibration

-   `rosrun stretch_calibration revert_to_previous_calibration.sh`

-   This script moves the most recent calibration files to the reversion directory and updates the calibration with the most recent remaining calibration files.
+You may refer to the section above to see examples of good and bad fit.

 ## Generate a New URDF After Changing the Tool